OliverC1232/CS-4782-Deep-Learning-Project/README.md

 ### 4. Re-implementation Details
 First, we generate our own datasets consisting of 22,000 arithmetic tasks.
 We then fine-tune on a pretrained T5-base model (220 million parameters).
 We train on 20 epochs - this is lower than suggested in the paper due to Google Colab's compute usage limitations.
-We evaluate the representations on the accuracy achieved on the unseen validation dataset (e.g. 0.8 means the model got 80% of the arithmetic tasks in the validation set correct).
+We evaluate the representations on the accuracy achieved on the unseen test dataset (e.g. 0.8 means the model got 80% of the arithmetic tasks in the test set correct).

 ### 5. Reproduction Steps